efmkoene/efmkoene.github.io/_posts/2021-04-04-On-finding-out-what-youre-feeling.md

 {: .box-note}
 *"how do I feel X right now, if it were a person?"*.

-The fact that people can answer these questions at all is the magic of how the intuitive mind can produce answers in arbitrary dimensions.
+The fact that people can answer these questions at all shows the magic of the intuitive mind.
+We can produce answers quickly, projected onto arbitrary dimensions.
 Despite the lack of logic in the questions, there is a gut response.
 An answer.
+One that feels right (although it can take a moment to become clear entirely).

 The key aspect of the latter two questions is two-fold.